yylee06dk/lig/README.md

 Interpreter :
  With type switches, I could easily make a functional, ML-like approach.
 It just felt like pattern matching since using `v := expr.(type)` just casted the desired subtype automatically.
+ Also, for future convenience, decided to return any type values.
+Found out go has a nice tools to deal with any types such as type switches and type assertions.